 Studying cancer from a molecular perspective in my cell biology class, to first-hand witnessing the effect it has had on my own father, cancer has infiltrated my life, as almost everyone's, in many ways.
 Growing up, I witnessed my father and uncle, who are both orthopedic surgeons, improve the quality of life of their patients through surgery.
 I was exposed to medicine firsthand through volunteering at Texas Scottish Rite Hospital.
 Five consecutive summers I volunteered at the hospital, falling in love with the medical profession and hoping to have the privilege to serve others through this profession in the future.
 My senior year of high school, I came to see the patient's perspective of medicine.
 My father was diagnosed with stage IV colorectal cancer.
 Despite this challenging diagnosis, my father continued to be the toughest man I know, battling cancer, exercising daily and working full time as both an orthopedic surgeon and the best father in the world.
 He mirrors the happiness on the children's faces that I fell in love with at Scottish Rite.

 I ride for my father, Kurt Rathjen.
 When my Dad was initially diagnosed, in September of 2013- he waited about six weeks to tell our family.
-Given the severity of his cancer, and initially poor prognosis, he “didn’t want to burden us”.
+Given the severity of his cancer, and initially poor prognosis, he "didn't want to burden us".
 Blessed by great medical care and a motivation to stay active, my father would run while receiving chemo in a portable pump, even running seven miles the morning of his eight-hour abdominal operation in the summer of 2014.
 Two weeks later, we vacationed on the Oregon coast and hiked along the wild and beautiful Pacific Coast Trail.
-My dad is a man that loves to exercise and be outdoors.
-My fondest memories with my father are running in Barcelona, riding a tandem bicycle from Austin to Buda, and hiking Table Mountain in South Africa.
-My father is an athlete, a genius, a goofball, and an all around rock star.
-I ride every mile as a continuation of these adventures. ride so that people no longer have to see cancer as something that makes them weak.
-I ride for the challenges, relationships, and to spread the knowledge of cancer.
+My dad was a man who loved to exercise and be outdoors.
+My fondest memories with my father are running in Barcelona, riding a tandem bicycle from Austin to Buda, hiking Table Mountain in South Africa, and biking through the Douro River valley.
+My father was an athlete, a genius, a goofball, and an all around rock star.

 I ride for Trudy Medlin as well.
 Growing up, I was "raised" by this petite, strong and incredibly kind German woman.
 Before I was born, Trudy worked at my house- helping with laundry, cleaning and keeping my parents sane.
 Once my parents had three kids in nineteen months, Trudy became a second mother.
 Some of my fondest childhood memories of Trudy include our summertime walks to go get hotdogs and frozen custard, and early mornings before school when she wrestled me out of bed.
 Twice a week, my days began with the cheery, loving face of Trudy waking me up, always with a nugget of knowledge to start my day.
 When I was too young for school, Trudy would iron clothes next to my high chair, watching the Food Network- the only show that would stop my crying.
 In middle school, Trudy reminded me to always be kind to others, no matter how mean or rude pre-teen students seemed to act.
 In high school, Trudy told me to be true to myself- and that yelling is never the answer, no matter how different someone's beliefs are than yours.
 Before college, Trudy raved about how she wished she had the opportunity to go to college, and told me to not take it for granted, not only the experience, but more importantly the chance to grow and learn in all aspects of life.
 Throughout my life, Trudy was a hard-working, intelligent woman that made my days brighter.